What is an Outdoor Classroom? Benefits, Ideas and Setup Guide

 What is an outdoor classroom?

-Benefits of outdoor learning
+Benefits of outdoor learning for young children

 Outdoor learning is gaining popularity in early childhood education for a good reason.
 From improved social skills to enhanced brain development, children reap many benefits from spending time in nature.

-Outdoor play gives children the opportunity to interact with other children and adults.
+Better social skills and cooperation: Outdoor play gives children opportunities to interact with other children and adults.
 This develops their social skills, such as communication, turn-taking, and sharing.
-They also learn to cooperate with others to achieve a common goal.
+They also learn to cooperate with others to achieve common goals.

-Engaging in imaginative play, such as make-believe games, boosts children's creativity.
+Greater creativity: Engaging in imaginative play, such as make-believe games, boosts children's creativity.
 Children who play outdoors are likely to score higher on tests that focus on creative thinking than those who stay indoors.

-Spending time in nature helps children learn to appreciate and respect the environment.
-When children discover new plants and animals, learn about the changing seasons, or explore different habitats, they develop a greater understanding of the world around them.
+Deeper understanding of the natural world: Spending time in nature helps children learn to appreciate and respect the environment.
+When children discover new plants and animals, learn about changing seasons, or explore different habitats, they develop greater understanding of the world around them.

 Teacher and students sitting in a circle on the ground outside, underneath a tree.
 The teacher is reading a book to the children.